ranga4all1/de-retail-sales/README.md

      terraform plan
      ```

-    - apply the plan to create infra
+    - apply the plan to create infra, answer `yes` when prompted.
     ```
     terraform apply
-    yes
     ```
     - Verify in google cloud console that bucket and bigquerry dataset are created
     - Destroy the infra (optional, at the end of the project to cleanup)
     ```
     terraform destroy
-    yes
     ```
 2. Build Mage workflow orchestrator